ARgorithm/toolkit/docs/docs/server.md

     - `Programmer`
     - `User`

 3. The programmer account allows you to create and manage argorithms.
 The user account allows you to run argorithms and get states.
-When using the CLI [account new](/toolkit/cli#new) command, it create both a progammer and a user account for that email.
+When using the CLI [account new](/toolkit/cli#new) command, it creates both, a programmer and a user account for that email.
 The mobile application can only create user accounts.

-4. logs are generated in server.log file which you will find in `/tmp/argorithm`.
+4. Logs are generated in the server.log file which you will find in `/tmp/argorithm`.
 The `server.log` file contains request based logs for every path.

 5. Application metrics are available at `/metrics`